-Under President Trump's proposal, the estate tax would be replaced by a capital gains tax for assets valued at more than 10 million dollars.
+If President Trump gets his way, the "step-up" could be on its way out.
+He has proposed replacing the estate tax with a capital gains tax for assets valued at more than 10 million dollars.
 Heirs would pay taxes based on the original cost of the assets.
 For example, if you sold 100 shares of Exxon stock that your grandfather bought for two dollars a share more than 50 years ago, you will face a very significant capital gains tax, thanks to the tremendous appreciation in the value of those 100 shares.
 The "carryover" basis would apply to all inherited assets, including stocks, bonds and real estate.